- Value: $21.8 million

 - Implementation: Country-led

-The data revolution is creating an overabundance of multi-sector, real-time, citizen-generated, georeferenced, and big data.
-Government, non-government organizations (NGOs), implementation partners, and civil society in most MCC and PEPFAR partner countries need the skills to leverage this new and increasingly complex resource to inform policy making, decisions and actions.
-Countries need this “ecosystem-wide” capacity to strengthen their services, augment citizen engagement, make the most of their scare resources, and more cost-effectively drive their own goals and priorities for achieving sustainable development.
+The ProblemThe data revolution is creating an abundance of multi-sector, real-time, citizen-generated, georeferenced, and big data.
+Government, non-government organizations (NGOs), program implementation partners, and civil society in MCC and PEPFAR partner countries need the skills to leverage this new and increasingly complex resource to inform policy-making, decisions and actions.
+Countries need this capacity to strengthen their services, augment citizen engagement, make the most of scare resources, and more cost-effectively drive their own goals and priorities for achieving sustainable development.

 An Interagency ResponseIn 2015, the United States President’s Emergency Plan for AIDS Relief (PEPFAR) and the Millennium Challenge Corporation (MCC), entered into a $21.8 million partnership to create the Data Collaboratives for Local Impact (DCLI) program.
 DCLI seeks to improve the capacity of individuals, communities and organizations to use data to solve problems relating to HIV/AIDS, global health, gender equality, and economic growth.
 As a result, DCLI supports PEPFAR programming including priorities that result from PEPFAR Sustainability Index Dashboards (SID) and Country Operational Plans (COPs).
 DCLI also enhances policies and programs; drives innovation; optimises use of US tax payers’ funds and countries’ own resources; and increases transparency, accountability and results.

-As a global community, it is essential that we use the data we have to drive decision-making, promote mutual accountability and transparency, and ensure our efforts have a clear and deliberate impact on sustainable development.
-We have an abundance of data, and our collective challenge and opportunity is to make these data open, understandable, and actionable.
-Data helps to highlight and prioritize opportunities for collaboration among global, national, and sub-national stakeholders to achieve specific development targets, local impact, and most importantly, to improve lives.
-However, data in sub-Saharan Africa remains constrained, particularly at the sub-national level where development needs are often greatest, yet capacity to use data to inform, drive and measure development is most limited.
+Benefits of Harnessing the Data Revolution for Sustainable DevelopmentAs a global community, it is essential that development organizations use the data they have to drive decision-making, promote mutual accountability and transparency, and ensure that their efforts have a clear and deliberate impact on sustainable development.
+An abundance of data exists, and the collective challenge and opportunity is to make it open, understandable, and actionable.
+Data helps to highlight and prioritize opportunities for collaboration among global, national, and subnational stakeholders to achieve specific development targets, local impact, and most importantly, improve lives.
+Data in sub-Saharan Africa remains constrained, particularly at the subnational level.
+This is where development needs are often greatest, yet capacity to use data to inform, drive and measure development is most limited.

-MCC has developed extensive experience setting up country-led programs inspired by data and using data to inform decision-making for better outcomes.
-MCC is a world leader in data transparency, ranked as the second-most transparent aid organization in the world according to Publish What You Fund’s 2016 Aid Transparency Index.
+MCC’s Expertise in DataMCC has developed extensive experience setting up country-led programs and using data to inform decision-making for better outcomes.
+MCC is a leader in data transparency, ranked as the the most transparent aid organization in the world according to Publish What You Fund’s 2022 Aid Transparency Index.

-PEPFAR is using and sharing data in unprecedented ways for greater transparency, accountability, and impact.
+PEPFAR’s Expertise in DataPEPFAR is using and sharing data for greater transparency, accountability, and impact.
 To do the right things in the right places right now, PEPFAR is using data to strategically target geographic areas and populations with the highest HIV burden to accelerate progress toward epidemic control.

 PEPFAR is also opening its data through the PEPFAR Dashboards, enabling all to view, download and utilize PEPFAR data to optimize program effectiveness and foster mutual accountability.
 PEPFAR is committed to putting data at the center of decision-making and achieve the greatest impact for investments toward achieving an AIDS-free generation.